EricssonResearch/coap-actuators/draft-mattsson-core-coap-attacks.md

 can influence the replay window state by blocking and delaying packets.
 By first delaying a request, and then later, after delivery, blocking the response to the request, the client is not made aware of the delayed delivery except by the missing response.
-The server has in general, no way of knowing that the request was delayed and will therefore happily process the request.
+In general, the server has no way of knowing that the request was delayed and will therefore happily process the request.
 Note that delays can also happen for other reasons than a malicious attacker.